Paphra/Itory-Py/README.md

 Businesses that deal in Merchandise resell often face a problem of monitoring
     their day-to-day transactions with pens, papers and lots of books.
-Itory helps the users run their business with full control and monitoring of their daily transactions and operational activaities within the business.
+Itory helps the users run their business with full control and monitoring of their daily transactions and operational activities within the business.

 ----------